-You are allowed to score with your shoulder and the rules state that you can score with your shoulder as long as the ball is not touched by your arm.
+You can score with your shoulder, and the rules state that you can score with your shoulder as long as your arm does not touch the ball.

 This is tricky because only a few centimeters separate the shoulder and arm.

-Scoring with your shoulder is something that is hardly seen in the game of soccer and this is perhaps because of the fine line that players must walk.
+Scoring with your shoulder is something that is hardly seen in the game of soccer, perhaps because of the fine line that players must walk.

-It is hard to use your shoulder and score simply because it is tricky to aim and be accurate with it.
+Using your shoulder and score is hard simply because it is tricky to aim and be accurate.